 Her step-father, William Storer Eaton, also maintained 120 Commonwealth as his Boston address until his death in March of 1949.

-Amelia Peabody continued to live at 120 Commonwealth (and in Dover) until her death in May of 1984.
+Amelia Peabody continued to live at 120 Commonwealth and in Dover, and to own 328 Newbury, until her death in May of 1984.

 Below are front and rear elevations of 120 Commonwealth drawn ca. 1873 by Emerson and Fehmer for James B. Case.
 These are provided courtesy of Historic New England, whose collection also includes additional original architectural drawings of 120 Commonwealth.